nikandfor/batch/README.md

 }
 ```

-Batch is error and panic proof which means any callback (Do, Commit, and friends) may return error or panic,
+Batch is error and panic proof which means error the user code can return error or panic in any place,
 but as soon as all workers left the batch its state is restored.
 But not the external state, it's callers responsibility to keep it consistent.